How do you know when your child is ready for a big kid bed? We’re talking about this big transition and how to choose the right safe mattress.

 Certified Child and Family Sleep Consultant Jenni June gave us some valuable answers to the big kid bed questions many parents have.

-Trust your instincts.
-“When a child can scale the crib faster than you can sprint to the door in your running shoes after laying him down to sleep,” says June, “it’s probably time.”
+A huge part of parenting is trusting your instincts.
+“When a child can scale the crib faster than you can sprint to the door in your running shoes after laying them down to sleep,” says June, “it’s probably time.”

 It can be much harder to keep a young toddler safe in a large room full of toys, furniture, windows, outlets, and electrical devices than it is a crib.
 You’re nodding your head if you have a tot who knows how to leave the room and wander the house unsupervised.

-Also, a child age two or older is generally better able to understand and comply with the rules regarding sleep time and may be more likely to get herself back to sleep if she wakes during the night.
+Also, a child age two or older is generally better able to understand and comply with the rules regarding sleep time and may be more likely to get themselves back to sleep if they wake during the night.

 June suggests starting with a brief family meeting to talk about the new responsibilities of a big kid bed.
 Follow up with some role play earlier in the day to put a fun spin on the new transition, where you’re the child and your child is parent.

-“Act out scenarios,” suggests June, “where you get tempted to, or try to, leave the room, but notice there’s a gate, or it’s too dark to see, or practicing how they will be silently and quickly returned to their bed should they forget their family sleep manners.”
+“Act out scenarios,” suggests June, “where you get tempted to, or try to, leave the room, but notice there’s a gate, or it’s too dark to see, or practicing how they will be silently and quickly returned to their bed should they forget the parameters your family has set.”

 From the first night, though, be consistent with your expectations in a calm, simple, firm way.
 Remember that “responsive and attentive parenting sometimes means we resist the urge to ‘rescue’ a child from temporary struggle while learning a new skill.”

-Whether transitioning to a big kid bed from co-sleeping or a crib, a new mattress is key for a comfortable big kid bed experience.
-If you’re looking for a bed that isn’t full of toxic adhesives, dyes, chemical flame retardants, and a slew of other nastiness, we recommend Naturepedic’s line of certified non-toxic mattresses or Happsy’s affordable organic mattresses.
+Whether making the switch from co-sleeping or a crib, a new mattress is key for a comfortable big kid bed experience.
+If you’re looking for a bed that isn’t full of toxic adhesives, dyes, chemical flame retardants, and a slew of other nastiness, we recommend Naturepedic’s line of certified non-toxic mattresses.